scalameta/metals/CONTRIBUTING.md

 ## Troubleshooting

+* To view errors logs in VSCode, go to Help > Toggle Developer Tools > Console.

 * If SymbolIndexerTest.classpath tests fail with missing definitions for `List` or `CharRef`, try to run `metalsSetup` from the sbt shell and then re-run.